rajat3154/aiblog/README.md

 - MongoDB Atlas account (or local MongoDB)
 - Groq API key
 - SerpAPI key
-- (Optional) ngrok or other tunneling for external callbacks

 ### 1. Clone the repository
 ```bash